 Optional: Pen, paper, book, camera, musical instruments are welcome.
 Bibles are available at camp.
 Some directors will encourage campers to bring costumes or props.

 Tuck: $20 – $25 to buy treats at the Tuck Shop and helps us with our Mission Project.
 All money is deposited in the Camp Bank.

 Labelling your clothing and personal belonging is recommended.

 Camp Lau-Ren has partnered with Loveable Labels!
 20% of every order will support our camp!
 Place your order online at: www.CampLauRen.loveablelabels.ca

 (Remember to include Camp Lau-Ren in the section on the checkout asking if the order is related to a Fundraiser.)

 WHAT NOT TO BRING:

-Bikinis, non-medicinal drugs, comic books, smart phones, DVD players, iPods, MP3 players, radios, curling irons, or other electrical appliances, knives or anything that can be construed as a weapon, aerosol cans, food of any kind.
+Bikinis, tank tops or tops with spaghetti straps, non-medicinal drugs, comic books, smart phones, DVD players, iPods, MP3 players, radios, curling irons, or other electrical appliances, knives or anything that can be construed as a weapon, aerosol cans, food of any kind.